010001000100000101000001/Nootropic-information-website/README.md

 - High-quality images are incorporated to enhance the visual appeal and understanding of the content.

 ## Supplements Content
-**Informative Sections**: Detailed information about different Nootropics is provided in these sections, offering insights into their cognitive benefits.
+### **Informative Sections**: Detailed information about different Nootropics is provided in these sections, offering insights into their cognitive benefits:

 L-theanine: Information about L-theanine, its sources, and potential cognitive benefits.